hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 I also present research that reveals positive responses from authorities and communities who take steps to allow and support pilgrimage travel, pointing out the cases where they limit pilgrimage are when it has negative affects on region.

 From this research, I conclude that the Tokugawa bakufu would have

+Looking at the economic meaning behind pilgrimage is essential to understanding why the

 %%
 **position of benevolent ruler** and being primarily concerned with the economy and region's prosperity.